xscriptordev/terminal/ghostty/README.md

   - Keybinds for reload/new window/tab and splits (Linux/macOS variants).

 ## Notes
 - Ghostty looks up theme files by name in `~/.config/ghostty/themes`.
-The installer writes `theme = xscriptor-theme.ini`.
+The installer writes `theme = x.ini`.
 - Aliases update the single `theme` line in `~/.config/ghostty/config`.
 If you maintain multiple configs (e.g. macOS App Support path), you can duplicate the change manually.
 - If your font family differs, adjust `font-family` in `~/.config/ghostty/config` and verify with `ghostty +list-fonts`.
 - On Wayland compositors and macOS, background blur behavior depends on OS/DE capabilities; set `background-blur` and `background-opacity` to taste.